aabs/aabs.github.io/_posts/2007-09-11-continue-if-not-null-operator-yes-please.md

+---
-Title: Continue if not null operator?
+title: Continue if not null operator?
 Yes please!
-Date: 2007-09-11 14:55
+date: 2007-09-11 14:55
-Author: aabs
+author: aabs
-Tags: C#
+tags: C#
-Slug: continue-if-not-null-operator-yes-please
+slug: continue-if-not-null-operator-yes-please
-Status: published
+status: published
+...

 [Olmo](http://forums.microsoft.com/MSDN/User/Profile.aspx?UserID=695544&SiteID=1) made a very worthwhile [suggestion](http://forums.microsoft.com/MSDN/ShowPost.aspx?PostID=2033762&SiteID=1) on the LINQ forums recently.
 His suggestion was for a new operator to be added to the C\# language to allow us to do away with the following kind of pesky construct: